Buying a mailing list made easy

 We just mentioned hobbies as a possible demographic you can reach.
 If you work in a field that’s trying to reach hobbyists, you can find them through a targeted mailing list.

-Some companies, like Enthusiasts Direct, specialize in enthusiast mailing lists in countless different markets.
+Some companies, like Enthusiasts Direct for example, specialize in enthusiast mailing lists in countless different markets.
 Potential hobbyists you can reach include fishing enthusiasts, fitness enthusiasts, RV owners, sports fans, musicians and music collectors, plus much, much more.

 National Change of Address (NCOA)